hot22shot/moonlight-web-stream/README.md

 }
 ```

-There are two ways to make the WebRTC Peers negotiate:
+When in a local network the WebRTC Peers will negotatiate without any problems.
+When you want to play to over the Internet the STUN servers included by default will try to negotiate the peers directly.
+This works for most of the networks, but if your network is very restrictive it might not work.
+If this is the case try to configure one or both of these options:
 1. The most reliable and recommended way is to use a [turn server](#configure-a-turn-server)
-2. [Forward the ports directly](#port-forward) (this might not work in every network if the firewall is very strict: e.g. udp blocked, the NAT is very strict)
+2. [Forward the ports directly](#port-forward) (this might not work if the firewall blocks udp)

 #### Configure a turn server
-1. Host and configure your turn server like [coturn](https://github.com/coturn/coturn) or use other services to host one for you.
+1. Host and configure a turn server like [coturn](https://github.com/coturn/coturn) or use other services to host one for you.

 2. Add your turn server to your WebRTC Ice Server list
 ```json